 The response plays on the fact that can has more than one distinct abstract meaning, one of ability and one of permission.
 Yet, despite this complexity, toddlers start understanding and using modals like maybe from around age 2.
-We want to know more about how they accomplish this amazing feat!
+We want to know more about how they accomplish this amazing feat and eventually become mature language users!
 You can help by participating in our language acquisition studies.

 2. Project on Language Change: Do children learning their first language contribute to how languages change over time?
 If so, how does this happen?